HL7/fhir-project-mhealth/10_functional_requirements/1_attribution/description.md

 measure of assurance about the source data, but do not provide nearly as strong assurance as when it is.

 Many mobile devices are small, readily lost or broken.
-Anyone whose run their fitness tracker through the laundry can attest to the fact they may need to be replaced.
+Anyone who has run their fitness tracker through the laundry can attest to the fact they may need to be replaced.
 The ability to connect the measurement to the device allows receivers of measurement data to rule in or out a change in device as a reason for change in resulting measurements.
 Apps, devices and infrastructure should enable such capabilities.